 3. Prince Edward Island National Park Beaches (Prince Edward Island)

 Prince Edward Island National Park, is not only worldly famous for being home to Anne of Green Gables, it is also recognized for it’s spectacular beaches and hiking trails.
-Seven of these beaches, including Brackley, Cavendish and Stanhope, offer supervised swimming, accessible beach access, and accessible designated parking.
+Three of these beaches, Stanhope, Cavendish Campground and Brackley are wheelchair accessible, offering supervised swimming, accessible beach access, and accessible designated parking.
 Some beaches offer Mobi-mats which extend mid-beach.
-All terrain wheelchairs are available for exploring the soft sand and warm waters, upon reservation request, at each location.
+All terrain wheelchairs are available for exploring the soft sand and warm waters, upon reservation request.

 4. Long Beach (Tofino, British Columbia)

 Stretching over 10 kilometers of eye-popping scenery and sandy shores, it is no wonder where the name Long Beach comes from.
 Situated on the West Coast of Vancouver Island and surrounded by beautiful rainforests, this beach is definitely worth a visit.
 There are many trails through the rainforests, such as the Bog Trail, which is a 1km boardwalk loop that is fully wheelchair accessible.
 Long beach is known to be the most accessible beach of the Pacific Rim Park, which also includes Radar Beach, Combers Beach, and Wickaninnish Beach, reaching a 25km stretch all together.
 Thanks to the sheer size, the beach never feels crowded despite the millions of tourists and locals that visit each year.